List of compositions by Thelonious Monk: A Merrier Christmas

 A Christmas tune that Monk composed in the holiday of 1959 with lyrics, that was never recorded.
 It was supposed to be recorded for the Underground sessions, but was never ultimately recorded due to Monk's failing health.
 It was first released as a piano version by Benny Green and a vocal version by Dianne Reeves in Blue Note's Christmas album "Yule Struttin': A Blue Note Christmas" in 1990.

 Misterioso

-"Misterioso" was the very first 12-bar blues that Monk wrote, and it was first recorded on July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
+"Misterioso" was the first 12-bar blues that Monk wrote, and it was first recorded on July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
 The tune later appears on Sonny Rollins, Vol. 2, Misterioso, Big Band and Quartet in Concert, Live at the It Club and Live at the Jazz Workshop.

 Monk's Dream

 A 32-bar tune in AABA-form, and was first recorded October 15, 1952, and written around the same time.
 It first appeared on the album Thelonious Monk Trio.
 It later appears on the album Monk's Dream.
 Jon Hendricks later wrote lyrics to the tune, and retitled it "Man, That Was a Dream", and was first recorded by Carmen McRae for the album Carmen Sings Monk.